 A model run is declared to have failed if PESTPP-WRK cannot read one or more of the model’s output files.
 Excessive execution time can also be deemed as model run failure, as discussed above.
 Run failure is normally an outcome of model hostility to the set of parameters with which it was provided.
 However sometimes it can be caused by external problems that are not the model’s fault, for example operating system quirks or network failure.
 Hence, the parallel run manager can be instructed to attempt a failed model run again using another worker.
 However only a certain number of model run failures can be tolerated.
 This “certain number” (an integer) must be supplied as the value of the max_run_fail() control variable.
 A value of 1 is used to request no repetition of model runs.
 The default value of 3 is used for all programs except PESTPP-IES, which uses a default value of 1.

 As discussed above, max_run_fail() is also used to control the number of concurrent runs that are allowed when the overdue_resched_fac() criterion is exceeded.

+panther_agent_restart_on_error()

+In certain Wide Area Network (WAN) environments, manager-worker communications can become “broken”, or “half-open”, where one side does not know that the other has closed the connection.
+This can happen with TCP/IP connections when there are long periods of no communication, such as during extended periods when the PEST++ manager is busy calculating parameter upgrades or undertaking localization calculations in PESTPP-IES.
+To help alleviate this, a discrete run manager ping thread is invoked which pings agents at least once every two minutes when the run manager is idle (i.e., when the manager is not communicating with workers as they undertake model runs but is busy doing other intensive calculations).
+In addition, workers can optionally be restarted in the case that communication errors still occur, instead of terminating or remaining in a half-open state.
+By default, this option is activated (i.e. it is set to true) but can be inactivated using the ++panther_agent_restart_on_error(false) control variable.

+panther_agent_no_ping_timeout_secs()

+Related to the above worker restart option, workers can be instructed to terminate (if panther_agent_restart_on_error() is set to false) or restart (if panther_agent_restart_on_error() is set to true), if no ping message has been received from the run manager in more than a specified time interval.
+This interval is configurable in seconds via the panther_agent_no_ping_timeout_secs() control variable, with a default value of 300 (i.e., 5 minutes).

 5.4 Run Book-Keeping Files